Compostable Mulch Film for Vegetables

 Install: standard mulch-laying equipment; moderate tension recommended

-Available widths: 48", 54", 60" (true 59")Pro tip: The 45-day seeding window makes #88 a smart choice for growers who prefer to install mulch in one pass, then plant progressively as conditions allow.
+Available widths: 48", 54", 60" (true 59"), other sizes available upon requestPro tip: The 45-day seeding window makes #88 a smart choice for growers who prefer to install mulch in one pass, then plant progressively as conditions allow.
 When paired with a frost protection fabric, #88 can reach extended field life in winter-over strawberry systems — growers should refer to the Strawberry section for full system details.

 CLEAR FOR CORN — Early heat, fast emergence